hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 Worker
 ------

-The :ref:`worker framework <worker framework>`, which allows to conveniently parameterize simulations, is available on wICE.
-An attention point is that if you want to lauch worker jobs from the Genius login nodes, you will need to use a specific module:
+The :ref:`Worker framework <worker framework>`, which allows to conveniently parameterize simulations, is available on wICE.
+An attention point is that if you want to lauch Worker jobs from the Genius login nodes, you will need to use a specific module:

 ::